ehowey/gatsby-starter-stripemart/README.md

 - Support add ons: Boolean to toggle the add on section in the checkout
 - Support shipping: Boolean to toggle shipping in the checkout
 - Allowed Countries: An array of strings for the allowed countries for shipping.
 For example 'US' or 'GB'.
 See https://stripe.com/docs/payments/checkout/shipping for details.

-## Cart validation and security

-The main cart validation is handled on the backend by Stripe.
-All payments are handled securely by Stripe.
-If the product price passed from the frontend to Stripe and the price listed in the backend with SANITY do not match then the transaction will not be approved.
-There are some other basic checks that also happen before a purchase is completed, e.g. is there enough stock, is the shipping calculated correctly, is shipping actually enabled.

-I have also included some basic validation on the frontend, e.g. if you select a stock of "-5" if will show an error.
-It also checks the stock number against the quantity selected, try selecting a quantity above the current listed stock and you will also see an error.

-Most of this happens in `web/netlify/functions/handle-checkout.ts` and `web/netlify/functions/handle-purchase.ts` which are Netlify serverless functions.

 ## Shipping